Agnieszka-21/memory-game-cats/README.md

 - __Noscript page__

   - This part of the application is shown only when JavaScript is not available/disabled.
-  - The design corresponds with the main page through the use of the same gradient background, colors, and fonts.
+  - The design corresponds with the main page through the use of the same gradient background, colours, and fonts.

 ![Noscript page](https://github.com/Agnieszka-21/memory-game-cats/blob/main/assets/documentation/noscript.png)

 - __404 page__

   - This page is displayed when the user cannot find the correct url.
-  - It provides a link sending the user back to the landing page.
+  - It provides a link sending the user back to the landing page in form of the "return home" button.
   - The design corresponds with the main page, making it clear that both pages are related.

 ![404 page](https://github.com/Agnieszka-21/memory-game-cats/blob/main/assets/documentation/error-page.png)